subsurface/subsurface/CONTRIBUTING.md

 _Example with gitk_

-### Changelog

-Additionally when important changes to behaviors, fixes or new feature are introduced an entry must be added to `CHANGELOG.md` file.
-Always add new entries at the very top of the file above other existing entries.
-Use this layout for new entries:

-    Area: Details about the change [reference thread / issue]

-When multiple areas are affected list the areas separated with a /:

-    Area1/Area2: Detail about the change [reference thread / issue]

-Here is a (non exhaustive) list of Areas that can be used:

-* Bluetooth
-* Cloud-storage
-* Desktop
-* Dive pictures
-* Import
-* Libdivecomputer
-* Map-widget
-* Mobile
-* Planner
-* Printing
-* Profile

 ### Coding Style

 In order to make reviews simpler and have contributions merged faster in the code base, please follow Subsurface project's coding style and coding conventions described in the [CodingStyle][10] file.